rope-support/DOCTRINE-FOR-KNOWLEDGE-TRINITY-/README.md

 This is for the records.

 I want to make sure the work of Scott is represented exactly and unchanged.
 If anything is missing, this is a mistake and on notice will be corrected immediately.

-ALL his writings can be found;
+His writings can be found, I am sure there are more across the interwebs;

 [SCOTT'S ARTICLES](https://web.archive.org/web/20190528025239/https://kentbarrett.com/scott-duncan/)